bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 > ### Note
 >
-> * No new resources will be introduced in V2 APIs.
+> * BigCommerce will not introduce new resources in V2 APIs.
-> * All existing V2 resources will eventually be migrated to V3.
+> * BigCommerce will eventually migrate all existing V2 resources to V3.
 > * Not all V2 resources have V3 counterparts.

 </div>